Teen identified as gunman in mass shooting at California garlic festival

 Legan killed a 6-year-old boy, a 13-year-old girl and a man in his 20s, Smithee said.
 Police believe Legan purchased the rifle legally in Nevada on July 9, Smithee said.

-Fifteen people were injured, but it was unclear how many were shot or otherwise hurt in the crush of bystanders trying to flee, according to police.
+Twelve people were injured, but it was unclear how many were shot or otherwise hurt in the crush of bystanders trying to flee, according to police.
+Police had previously said that 15 people were injured.
 One person was in critical condition, a hospital spokeswoman said.

 President Donald Trump described the gunman as a “wicked murderer” and asked people to pray for the victims during an event at the White House.